Howell Township, New Jersey: Commerce

-Other shopping destinations near Howell, including the Freehold Raceway Mall in Freehold Township, Jackson Premium Outlets in Jackson Township and Jersey Shore Premium Outlets in Tinton Falls.
-Neighboring Farmingdale acts as a 'downtown' for the surrounding Howell Township.
-Nearby Asbury Park (on the shore) and Freehold Borough (the county seat) are also regional 'downtowns' for the township.
+Additional shopping destinations near Howell include the Freehold Raceway Mall in Freehold Township, Jackson Premium Outlets in Jackson Township, and Jersey Shore Premium Outlets in Tinton Falls.
+Neighboring Farmingdale serves as a 'downtown' area for the surrounding Howell Township.
+Nearby Asbury Park and Freehold Borough also function as regional 'downtowns' for the township.

-The Howell Chamber of Commerce, established in 1957, serves to promote Howell businesses.
-The Chamber of Commerce works to advocate for the diverse Howell business community, provides extensive benefits to its members, and creates a Community amongst the members.
+The Howell Chamber of Commerce, established in 1957, promotes local businesses and fosters economic growth within the township.
+The Chamber advocates for the diverse Howell business community, provides benefits to its members, and organizes events to encourage community engagement.

 Parks and recreation

 Manasquan Reservoir offers nature and exercise related activities such as fishing, bird watching, jogging, biking, dog walking.
 The reservoir also has a nature exhibit where people can go see the local wildlife.

 Alfred C. Sauer Park at Echo Lake offers a dock for fishing and kayaking, a nature trail and a pavilion overlooking the lake which can be rented.
 There is no swimming but there are grills and picnic tables as well as a playground.
 In 2014, the township renamed the park in memory of Alfred C. Sauer, an environmentalist who worked to preserve the park and other natural environments in the township.
+Parts of Allaire State Park and the Edgar Felix Bikeway are found in Howell Township.

 Government

 Local government

 Howell Township operates within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager form of municipal government.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the four-member Township Council, whose members are chosen in partisan voting to four-year terms of office on a staggered basis, with elections held in even-numbered years as part of the November general election.
 Three council seats are up together and two years later there is one council seat and the mayoral seat up for election at the same time.
 At a reorganization meeting held after each election, the council selects a deputy mayor from among its members.

-As of 2025, the Mayor of Howell Township is Democrat Theresa Berger, whose term of office ends December 31, 2024.
-Members of the Howell Township Council are Deputy Mayor Pamela J. Richmond (R, term on council and as deputy mayor ends 2022), John Bonevich (D, 2022), Evelyn Malsbury-O'Donnell (R, 2024) and Thomas Russo (R, 2022).
+As of 2025, the Mayor of Howell Township is Republican John Leggio, whose term of office ends December 31, 2028.
+Members of the Howell Township Council are Deputy Mayor Fred Gasior (R, term on council and as deputy mayor ends 2026), Susan Fischer (R, 2026), Evelyn Malsbury-O'Donnell (R, 2028) and Ian Nadel (R, 2026).

-Former mayor Robert Walsh was named to fill the seat vacated by William Gotto after Gotto took office as mayor in January 2013.
+Former mayor Robert Walsh was named to fill the seat that became vacant when William Gotto took office as mayor in January 2013.
 Walsh's appointed portion of the term ended at the November 2013 general election, though Walsh was the only candidate to submit a petition to serve the balance of the term through December 2014.

 The Township Manager is Joseph Clark.
 Since August 2022, the Chief of the Howell Police Department is John Storrow.